CJones770/tractography-pipeline-restore/Pipeline/README.txt

 Runtime estimates were made while using an NVIDIA-1070-TI graphics card with 8GB of memory.
 Runtimes for eddy_cuda8.0,bedpostx_gpu, and xtract are affected by GPU memory availability.

+One may choose to stop the pipeline short, i.e., before diffusor tensors are estimated by running ./short_Runner.sh with the same syntax as seen in the above example: Runtime is ~1hour/subject.
+This will stop the Pipeline after performing Eddy correction and QC report building i.e., after stage 2.

+One may choose to stop the pipeline immediately before running tractography [in order to select a given set of structures to track before proceeding, or to break up the processes].
+This is done by running runner_NoTract.sh with the same inputs as above.
+Note: an Xtract output directory must be specified , but will not be populated.
+[Issue may be addressed in future version(s)].
+Runtime is ~2hrs20mins/subject.

 #############################################################################################################################################################################################################